 Importance of “No Confidence Motion”

 - The “No Confidence Motion” is an important tool against the Council of Ministers (COM) in the Lok Sabha.
-If 51% of the members of the house vote in favour of the “No Confidence Motion”, it is passed and the Government is deemed to have lost majority and has to resign from office.
-The Government has to prove its majority in the house either by bringing in a vote of confidence or the opposition can ask the Government to prove its majority after it brings a “No Confidence Motion” .
+If 51% of the members of the house vote in favour of the “No Confidence Motion”, it is passed and the Government is deemed to have lost the majority and would have to resign from office.
+The Government has to prove its majority in the house either by bringing in a vote of confidence or the opposition can ask the Government to prove its majority after it brings a “No Confidence Motion”.

 - At times, the opposition also brings the “No Confidence Motion” to force the Government to discuss important issues.

-A motion of “No Confidence Motion” against the Government can be introduced only in the Lok Sabha under rule 198.
+A motion of “No Confidence” against the Government can be introduced only in the Lok Sabha under Rule 198.

 Procedure to move a “No Confidence Motion”:

-- The procedure is specified under rule 198 of the Lok Sabha.
-The Constitution of India does not mention about either a Confidence or a No Confidence Motion.
+- The procedure is specified under Rule 198 of the Lok Sabha.
+The Constitution of India does not mention either a Confidence or a No Confidence Motion.

-- Although, Article 75 does specify that the Council of Ministers shall be collectively responsible to the Lok Sabha.
+- But, Article 75 does specify that the Council of Ministers shall be collectively responsible to the Lok Sabha.

 - According to Rule 198(1)(a): Leave to make the motion shall be asked for by the member when called by the Speaker.

-- If the notice is received after 10 AM, it shall have been deemed to be received on the next day on which the house sits.
+- If the notice is received after 10 AM, it shall be deemed to have been received on the next day on which the house sits.